renoir01/Programming_C_Summative/README.md

 1. **Student Management**: For educational institutions focusing on agricultural technology
 2. **IoT Automation**: For smart farming and precision agriculture
 3. **Sensor Data Processing**: For analyzing field conditions and making data-driven decisions
-4. **Data Storage**: For maintaining agricultural research and student records
+4. **Data Storage**: For maintaining educational records with potential agricultural applications
-5. **Record Management**: For efficient farm operations and crop management
+5. **Employee Management**: For agricultural technology companies and research institutions

 ## Future Enhancements